-Qubole, the big data-as-a-service company, today announced the availability of Apache Spark on Qubole Data Service (QDS) for Google Cloud Platform.
+The big data-as-a-service company, Qubole, announced today the availability of Apache Spark on Qubole Data Service (QDS) for Google Cloud Platform.
 The integration will enable Google Cloud Platform customers to use QDS’s 1-click persistent Spark Notebooks for fast data analysis, and auto-scale Spark clusters that deliver the right compute power for specific workloads.

-Qubole Data Service (QDS) is a self-service platform for big data analytics that runs on the three major public clouds: Google Cloud Platform, Amazon AWS and Microsoft Azure.
+Qubole Data Service (QDS) is a self-service platform for big data analytics that runs on the three major public clouds: Amazon AWS, Microsoft Azure, and Google Cloud Platform.
 The QDS platform was built to be extremely easy to use for any data scientist or analyst, without the need for a team of system admins.
 For example, QDS automatically sets up and scales up a compute cluster in the cloud to match the needs of the particular job, and then winds down nodes when they’re no longer needed, among other key advantages.

 “Our goal at Qubole is to eliminate the obstacles between an organization’s data and the value hidden within that data.
 One way we do this is by providing a broad range of technologies so that data scientists have the right tools for the job right at their fingertips,” said Ashish Thusoo, co-founder and CEO of Qubole.
 “We added Apache Spark to our platform on AWS at the beginning of the year and it has seen tremendous growth among our customers on AWS.
 Now we’re bringing Spark to Qubole on Google Cloud Platform, allowing Cloud Platform customers to take full advantage of this leading open source technology for data analytics.”